sanyam2406/credit-risk-ml/README.md

 6. Model Evaluation (Accuracy, Confusion Matrix)

 ## Results

-The Logistic Regression model achieved strong performance on the test dataset and serves as a simple, interpretable baseline for credit risk prediction.
+The Logistic Regression model achieved an overall accuracy of 96% on the test dataset.

-## Notes
-This project is created for **learning and portfolio purposes** to demonstrate applied machine learning concepts in finance.
+For loan default prediction (positive class = default):
+- Precision: 97%
+- Recall: 97%

+This indicates that the model is highly effective at identifying defaulters while maintaining a low false positive rate.